DHTMLX/docs-suite/docs/tree_collection/api/treecollection_eachparent_method.md

 @params:
 - `id: string` - the ID of the item
 - `callback: function` - the function that will be applied to every parent of the item
+- `self: boolean` - optional, defines whether the function should iterate over the specified item; *false* by default

 @example:
 toolbar.data.eachParent("new_btn", item => console.log(item));